John Suchet: Career

-After a brief spell at BBC TV News, Suchet joined ITN as a scriptwriter/sub-editor in 1972.
-He became a reporter in 1976, and over the next decade he covered major national and international news stories, including the Iranian Revolution, the Soviet invasion of Afghanistan, and the Philippines Revolution.
-In 1987 he became a full time ITN newscaster, and until his retirement in 2004, presented all of ITN bulletins, including News at Ten.
-He was the main presenter of the Early Evening News from 1992 until 1999.
+He decided to try to get into television and had a brief spell at BBC Television News as a sub-editor for the Nine O'Clock News in 1971 and 1972 after the corporation had no vacancies for a foreign correspondent.
+Suchet joined Independent Television News (ITN) as a scriptwriter/sub-editor in August 1972.
+He became a reporter in 1976, and over the next decade he covered major national and international news stories, including the Iranian revolution, the Soviet invasion of Afghanistan, and the Philippines Revolution.
+Suchet was barred from Iran in September 1979 because he was informed by officials that he would not be allowed to enter the nation without acquiring a special Press visa.